 Stop making things hard for yourself.
 Seriously.

 Take up some kind of sport.
-Your metabolism will catch up with you when you’re 19 and your interests include gorging yourself, sitting down, and cider.
+Your metabolism will catch up with you when you’re 19 and at uni and your interests include gorging yourself, sitting down, and cider.

 Your hair will never behave and you will never have high cheekbones.
 Sorry.